The metrics-servlets module provides a handful of useful servlets:

 AdminServlet supports the following initialization parameters:

-• metrics-enabled: Determines whether the MetricsServlet is enabled and routable; if "false", the servlet endpoint will not be available via this servlet
+routable; if "false", the servlet endpoint will not be available via this servlet

-• metrics-uri: Specifies the URI for the MetricsServlet; if omitted, the default (/metrics) will be used
+metrics-uri: Specifies the URI for the MetricsServlet; if omitted, the default

-• ping-enabled: Determines whether the PingServlet is enabled and routable; if "false", the servlet endpoint will not be available via this servlet
+"false", the servlet endpoint will not be available via this servlet

-• ping-uri: Specifies the URI for the PingServlet; if omitted, the default (/ping) will be used
+ping-uri: Specifies the URI for the PingServlet; if omitted, the default

-• threads-enabled: Determines whether the ThreadDumpServlet is enabled and routable; if "false", the servlet endpoint will not be available via this servlet
+and routable; if "false", the servlet endpoint will not be available via this servlet

-• threads-uri: Specifies the URI for the ThreadDumpServlet; if omitted, the default (/threads) will be used
+threads-uri: Specifies the URI for the ThreadDumpServlet; if omitted, the default

-• cpu-profile-enabled: Determines whether the CpuProfileServlet is enabled and routable; if "false", the servlet endpoints will not be available via this servlet
+if "false", the servlet endpoints will not be available via this servlet

-• cpu-profile-uri: Specifies the URIs for the CpuProfileServlet; if omitted, the default (/pprof) will be used
+cpu-profile-uri: Specifies the URIs for the CpuProfileServlet; if omitted, the default